ekuleshov/pro_video_editor/README.md

 Uint8List result = await ProVideoEditor.instance.renderVideo(data);

-/// Note: You must use either 'video' (single video) OR 'videoClips' (multiple videos),
+/// Note: You must use either 'video' (single video) OR 'videoSegments' (multiple videos),
 /// but not both.
 The clips will be joined in the order they appear in the list.
 ```